Displaying Source Code(s)

 SELECT Statement-RECORD KEY IS

 It is primary key of VSAM KSDS file.
-It should be unique and part of
+It should be unique and

 indexed record structure.